A Fibrational Tale of Operational Logical Relations: Pure, Effectful and Differential: The fibration of differential relations

-For \cref{prop:gds-lf:1}, since $\nabla_s$ preserves finite products and $\fib$ has finite products, $\fib'$ has finite products as well.
-Then, since \B has finite products, $\sfib\B$ has finite products, thus the composition $\sfib\B\circ\fib'$ has finite products as well.
+For \cref{prop:gds-lf:1}, since $\simp\B$ has finite products and $\fib$ has finite products, $\fib'$ has finite products as well.
+Then, since \B has finite products, $\sfib\B$ has finite products, thus the composition $\sfib\B\circ\fib'$ has finite products too.

 For \cref{prop:gds-lf:2}, since $\fib$ is a logical fibration and $\nabla_s$ preserves finite products, $\fib'$ is a logical fibration as well.
-Then, since $\B$ is cartesian closed, by \cref{prop:simp-lf} $\sfib\B$ is a logical fibration and so, by \cref{prop:lf-comp}, the composition $\sfib\B\circ\fib'$ is a logical fibration as well. \end{proof}
+Since $\B$ is cartesian closed, by \cref{prop:simp-lf} $\sfib\B$ is a logical fibration.
+Therefore, by \cref{prop:lf-equiv}, both $\simp\B$ and $\GDSC\fib$ are cartesian closed categories, and both $\sfib\B$ and $\fib'$ preserve products and exponentials, thus the composition $\sfib\B\circ\fib'$ preserves products and exponentials as well.
+Hence, it remains to show that $\fib$ is fibred cartesian closed.